 - Ginger/garlic – you can use ginger garlic paste but I use fresh whole as they go into the blender.

 - Coconut – if you look closely at the curry, apart from flavor the coconut also adds texture.
 A thick rich gravy that makes a huge difference.
 In fact, we take the coconut to the next level by dry roasting it in the pan before adding it to the blender.

-- Tamarind - has a unique taste that is not similar to lemon or vinegar.
-And yet, if you must use 1 tablespoon of vinegar instead.
+- Tamarind – has a unique taste that is not similar to lemon or vinegar.
+And yet, if you must use 1 tbsp of vinegar instead.

 - Saute Pan

 - 1 kg (2 lb) Chicken cut into pieces